zackxconti/adversarial_noise/README.md

 # adversarial_noise
-A program that manipulates images by adding adversarial noise.
+A program that manipulates images for misclassification by adding adversarial noise.